hacdias/hacdias.com/content/articles/2023/august-23/index.md

 ---
-title: "Recently in August '23"
+title: Recently in August '23
 date: 2023-08-31T09:50:11+02:00
 tags:
   - now
 ---

 August is almost gone, and with it the smells of summer.
 Day after day, the vibes I get from the weather are more [autumny 🍁](/2023/08/27/forest-delicacies/).
 Temperatures are finally going slightly down and it's starting to feel more cozy.
 It's been a long, yet satisfying month!